-The Film and Video Arts Society of Alberta (FAVA) is a not-for-profit, charitable society that exists to facilitate and support the creation, exhibition, distribution, and preservation of independent film, video and new media art in Northern Alberta.
+The Film and Video Arts Society of Alberta is a not-for-profit, charitable, member-based society that exists to facilitate and support affordable access to the production, exhibition, distribution, and preservation of independent film, video and screen media art in Northern Alberta.

-- Nurture a community of trust, respect and support
+- Nurture a community of trust, respect, mentorship and support.

 - To benefit the public and contribute to the cultural opportunities available to all members of the community through the presentation of independent Canadian film, video, and media arts.

 - To promote an appreciation for the aesthetic value of artistic works by Canadian artists in the areas of film, video and media arts.

 - To educate, train, and develop skills in film, video, and media arts in its members and wider community.

 - To promote and assist in the production of Canadian independent film, video, and media arts.